-- 1 < or > to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 or to Drafts and press the Menu Select button below Sel.
+- 1 (or) to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen.

-The display shows a list of drafts, with the latest text message drafted on top. - 4 or to the required text message and press the Menu Select button below Sel to view the message.
+The display shows a list of drafts, with the latest text message drafted on top.

+4 or to the required text message and press the Menu Select button below Sel to view the message.